Last Updated on November 2, 2022 by Lori Geurin

-They are a “whole grain” food and are safe for people who have celiac and those who are gluten intolerant.
+They are a “whole grain” food safe for people with celiac disease and gluten intolerance.

-This is great news for those who have to severely restrict their intake of grains.
-Eating chia seeds, they don’t have to worry about suffering from side effects of foods with gluten.
+This is excellent news for people who have to restrict their intake of grains.
+When eating chia seeds, you don’t have to worry about potential side effects from foods with gluten.

 3. Easy To Include In Your Eating Plan

-Because they are bland, you can put them in just about anything.
-Simply Google “chia seeds recipes” and you’ll find over 2,000,000 results!
+Because they’re bland, you can put them in just about anything.
+Simply Google “chia seeds recipes,” and you’ll find nearly 20,000,000 results!

-I enjoy them in my favorite Peanut Butter Protein Shake.
-They have a slightly nutty taste and take on the flavors of the foods they’re incorporated with.
-If you’re wanting to eat a healthy diet, chia seeds are an easy, nutrition-packed food you can use in a variety of dishes.
+I enjoy the tiny seeds in my favorite green smoothie or Peanut Butter Protein Shake.
+They have a slightly nutty taste and take on the flavors of the foods they’re blended with.
+If you eat a healthy diet, chia seeds are an easy, nutrition-packed food you can use in various dishes.

-Due to the high fiber content in the seeds, they can help with digestive health and lower your risk of colorectal cancer.
+The high fiber content in the seeds can help with digestive health and lower your risk of colorectal cancer.

-The high amounts of alpha linoleic acid (or ALA) found in chia seeds can limit cancer cell growth in cervical and breast cancers.
-The ALAs also caused the cancer cells to die and didn’t harm normal cells.
+The high amounts of alpha-linolenic acid (or ALA) found in chia seeds can limit cancer cell growth in cervical and breast cancers.
+In studies, the ALAs also caused cancer cells to die and didn’t harm normal cells.
 (3)

-They contain many vital nutrients that promote bone health.
+They also contain vital nutrients that promote bone health.
 These include:

-Satiety, or feeling full, can help with weight maintenance or weight loss.
-When we feel full and satisfied we’re much less likely to overeat.
+Satiety, or feeling full, can help with weight loss.
+Feeling full and satisfied makes you much less likely to overeat.

 8. Regulates Blood Sugar